B.C.'s 7th COVID-19 case connected to woman who flew from Iran | CBC News

 A seventh case of COVID-19 has been diagnosed in British Columbia in the Fraser Health region.

-Provincial health officer Dr. Bonnie Henry said the man, in his 40s, is a close contact of a young woman who was diagnosed with the novel coronavirus last week after she travelled back to Vancouver from Iran.
+Provincial health officer Dr. Bonnie Henry said the man, in his 40s, is a close contact of a young woman who was diagnosed with the illness caused by the novel coronavirus last week after she travelled back to Vancouver from Iran.

 Henry said the man had shown symptoms of the illness prior to the positive diagnosis of the woman, and went into isolation last week.
 He is now in stable condition and recovering at home, as is the woman.